Ty France Player Props: Mariners vs. Blue Jays

 Ty France At The Plate

-- France has an OPS of .730, fueled by an OBP of .348 and a team-best slugging percentage of .381 this season.
+- France has nine doubles, a home run and 10 walks while hitting .248.

-- France has picked up a hit in 17 of 25 games this season, with multiple hits six times.
+- France has picked up a hit in 63.0% of his 27 games this year, with multiple hits in 22.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.